mflaxman/blind-xpub/README.md

 Most new users don't realize that spending from a multisig wallet requires access to not only `m-of-n seed phrases` but also the output descriptors (public key information) for all `n` seeds.
 Under current best practices (regular/unblinded seeds), output descriptors can easily be regenerated from all `n` seed phrases, but it is impossible to regenerate output descriptors from `n-1` seed phrases.

-This means that if a user stores their funds in a `3-of-5` multisig wallet and loses only `1` seed (meaning that they still have acccess to the other `4` seed phrases), the only way they can spend the associated funds is if they have a copy of their output descriptors.
+This means that if a user stores their funds in a `3-of-5` multisig wallet and loses only `1` seed (meaning that they still have access to the other `4` seed phrases), the only way they can spend the associated funds is if they have a copy of their output descriptors.
 For this reason, **backups of output descriptors are already essential!**

 There are two problems with these backups: